 Other Items I Keep on Hand

 I also try to have a good supply of healthy but easy foods on hand for after birth, as well as some pre-made meals in the fridge and freezer.
 I pre-make after-birth sitz bath herbs to brew as a tea to use in a peri-bottle to ease perineum pain and also use this postpartum soothing spray.
+Some moms opt to encapsulate their placenta and start taking that postpartum.

 What has helped you after birth?
 Any tips before this little one arrives?